GerritCodeReview/git-repo/SUBMITTING_PATCHES.md

     flake8 file.py

-Note that repo generally follows [Google's python style guide] rather than [PEP 8], so it's possible that the output of `flake8` will be quite noisy.
+Note that repo generally follows [Google's python style guide] rather than [PEP 8], with a couple of notable exceptions:

+* Indentation is at 2 columns rather than 4
+* The maximum line length is 100 columns rather than 80

-It's not mandatory to avoid all warnings, but at least the maximum line length should be followed.
+It's possible that the output of `flake8` will be quite noisy, so it's not mandatory to avoid all warnings, but at least the maximum line length should be followed.

 If there are many occurrences of the same warning that cannot be avoided without going against the Google style guide, these may be